 Alexandria’s waterfront Biblioteca, a reimagining of its ancient library

 Moving World War II sites, graves and museum at El Alamein

 Days 1–4: Cairo’s iconic sites and museums at Giza, Saqqara and Memphis.

-Days 5–8: Fly to Luxor and explore the complex of temples and museums, as well as monuments and tombs on the West Bank at the Valley of the Kings and Queens.
+Days 5–8: Fly to Luxor and explore the complex of temples and museums, as well as monuments and tombs on the West Bank at the Valley of the King, Queens and Nobles.

-Days 9–12: Travel to Aswan aboard a luxury Nile cruise, stopping at Kom Ombo, Edfu, and Philae Temple.
+Days 9–12: Travel to Aswan aboard a luxury Nile cruise, stopping at Kom Ombo, Edfu, Elephantine Island and Philae Temple.

-Days 13–16: Cruise Lake Nasser from Abu Simbel, to visit Nubian temples on the western shore.
-Disembark in Aswan and fly to Cairo.
+Days 13–15: Cruise Lake Nasser from Abu Simbel, to visit Nubian temples on the western shore.

-Days 17–21: Travel to Alexandria.
+Days 16–21: Fly to Alexandria.
 Visit Greco- Roman sites, the New Library and WWII sites at El Alamein.
 Return to Cairo for departure.

-The tour begins at our hotel in Cairo and ends at Cairo Airport.
+The tour begins and ends at our hotel in Cairo.
 Emirates and Etihad Airlines have direct flights into and out of Cairo from most Australian cities.
 Contact us for quotes and bookings.